-In 2015, the overall fiscal balance of the general government should be positive.
-The Confederation's extraordinary receipts came primarily from the new allocation of mobile radio frequencies, a payment within the framework of the debt restructuring liquidation of Swissair and fines collected by the Competition Commission (COMCO).
-The cantons are expecting extraordinary receipts of CHF 100 million, extraordinary expenditure for the recapitalization of the pension funds of public-sector entities (primarily in the cantons of Bern and Solothurn) and extraordinary expenditure for the CHF 500 million capital increase of Zürcher Kantonalbank.
+In 2015, the overall fiscal balance of the general government should be positive once again.
+The difference between the ordinary fiscal balance and the overall fiscal balance is due to various extraordinary receipts or expenditure items.
+In the case of the Confederation, the positive difference between the two results can be explained by extraordinary receipts coming primarily from the new allocation of mobile radio frequencies (139 mn), a payment within the framework of the debt restructuring liquidation of Swissair (135 mn) and fines collected by the Competition Commission (COMCO).
+The cantons posted extraordinary receipts of CHF 84 million as well as extraordinary expenditure for the recapitalization of the pension funds of public-sector entities, primarily in the cantons of Bern (2 bn), Solothurn (1.1 bn) and Geneva (207 mn), which put a significant drag on their overall fiscal balance.
+The difference for the municipalities was also due to extraordinary expenditure for the recapitalization of several cities' pension funds.

-The overall fiscal balance of the general government should be CHF 0.9 billion in 2016.
-The Confederation is expecting extraordinary receipts from the allocation of mobile radio frequencies, while the reform of the Basel Stadt cantonal pension fund will push down the cantons' overall fiscal balance.
-There are no known extraordinary receipts or expenditure items to date for the municipalities and social security funds, and the two balances are set to remain at the same level in 2016.
+The overall fiscal balance of the general government should be positive also in 2016 and amount to around CHF 1.7 billion.
+The Confederation received extraordinary receipts from the allocation of mobile radio frequencies (144 mn), additional payments within the framework of the Swissair liquidation settlement (165 mn) and COMCO fines (170 mn).
+In the case of the cantons, the reform of the Basel Stadt cantonal pension fund (approximately 1 bn) is set to push down their overall fiscal balance.
+There are no known extraordinary receipts or expenditure items to date for the municipalities and social security funds, and the two balances are set to remain at the same level.